michalCapo/libro/README.md

 ### Multi-App Layout on Large Screens
 If the selected app doesn't fill the viewport, adjacent apps are shown partially or fully next to it. "+" buttons fill remaining space if no more apps to show.

-### State Management via WebSocket Actions
-- `app.add` - Add new application (receives URL + width from dialog)
-- `app.navigate.left` - Shift viewport left (show previous app)
-- `app.navigate.right` - Shift viewport right (show next app)
-- `app.select` - Select/focus a specific application by index
-- `app.dialog.open` - Open the add application dialog
-- `app.dialog.close` - Close the add application dialog
-- `app.url.set` - Change URL of a running application (navigates webview to new URL)
-- `app.browse.new` - Open a new empty browser panel with focus on the URL bar
-- `project.navigate.next` - Switch to the next project (wraps around)
-- `project.navigate.prev` - Switch to the previous project (wraps around)

-All actions re-render the affected DOM sections via g-sui's Replace/Append.
+### Application Reordering
+Applications can be reordered within the strip using keyboard shortcuts (`⌘+Ctrl+H` to move left, `⌘+Ctrl+L` to move right).
+The selected app swaps position with its neighbor.

+### Application Sorting
+Apps are sorted alphabetically by name (case-insensitive) when added.
+Manual reordering via move shortcuts overrides the sort order.

+### Manage Saved Apps
+A manage/edit overlay allows viewing all saved app definitions, editing existing saved apps (name, URL, command, width, etc.), and deleting saved app definitions from the database.
+Project-specific apps can be flagged to only appear in their associated project.

 ### Terminal Application Support (ttyd)
 Support for terminal-based applications via [ttyd](https://github.com/tsl0922/ttyd).
 When a user defines a terminal application, it starts on a new port using the `-p` parameter.
 Terminal applications are editable via the `--writable` parameter.
+Ports are allocated starting from 7681, automatically skipping any ports already in use.

 ### Close Application
 A close button is available on each application to remove it from the strip.
+When closing the entire app with running applications, a confirmation dialog is shown to prevent accidental exit.

 ### Keyboard Shortcuts

+**Apps:**
+- `⌘ + N` — new app (right of current)
+- `⌘ + Ctrl + N` — new app (left of current)
+- `⌘ + D` — close current app
+- `⌘ + +` — zoom in (whole application)
+- `⌘ + -` — zoom out (whole application)

+**Navigation:**
-- `Win/Meta+H` — navigate left (previous app)
+- `⌘ + H` — navigate left (previous app)
-- `Win/Meta+L` — navigate right (next app)
+- `⌘ + L` — navigate right (next app)
+- `⌘ + Ctrl + H` — move app left (reorder)
+- `⌘ + Ctrl + L` — move app right (reorder)
+- `⌘ + B` — toggle project sidebar
-- `Ctrl+1..9` — switch to project by index
+- `Ctrl + 1–9` — switch to assigned project by slot
-- `Ctrl+0` — switch to last project where an app was created
+- `Ctrl + 0` — switch to previous project
-- `Win/Meta+/` — open fuzzy search launcher
-- `Win/Meta+D` — close the currently selected app
+- `⌘ + G` — git worktrees popup

+**Browser:**
-- `Ctrl+L` — focus the URL bar of the selected app
+- `Ctrl + L` — focus the URL bar of the selected app
-- `Ctrl+R` — reload the selected app
+- `Ctrl + R` — reload the selected app

+**Browser Vim Keys** (disabled in input fields):
+- `g / G` — go to top / bottom of page
+- `j / k` — scroll down / up
+- `h / l` — scroll left / right
+- `/` — find in page
+- `n / p` — find next / previous
+- `Esc` — clear search
+- `b / f` — page back / forward
+- `Enter` — follow link / click button

 Keyboard shortcuts from webview guest pages are intercepted at the Electron main process level (via `web-contents-created` + `before-input-event`) and forwarded to the host page as synthetic KeyboardEvents.

 When switching apps, the selected application scrolls into view only if it is off-screen (minimal scroll, no centering).
 Terminal (ttyd) iframes automatically receive focus when selected, including across project switches.

 ### Fuzzy Search Launcher
-Press `Win/Meta+/` to open a fuzzy search popup that lists all saved applications from the database.
+Press `⌘ + /` to open a fuzzy search popup that lists all saved applications from the database.
 The user can type to filter the list — matching is fuzzy across app name, command, URL, and type, with scoring that prioritizes word boundaries and consecutive matches.
 Use arrow keys (Up/Down) to navigate the list, `Enter` to launch the selected app on the right side, `Ctrl+Enter` to launch on the left side, and `Escape` to close.
 The search is accessible from any context (with or without apps open, from any project).

 A **Browser** entry is always available at the bottom of the list.
 Selecting it opens a new empty browser panel with the URL bar focused.